scuzzydude/asimov/asimov.md

 I don't mean to pick on museums.
 This diatribe could just as easily be in the billionaire's section.

-Many hardworking Americans give to art museums through donations and memberships because they want to preserve a legacy of genius both for people of the future and those less fortunate in the present.
+Many hardworking Americans give to museums through donations and memberships because they want to preserve a legacy of genius both for people of the future and those less fortunate in the present.
 That's the exact goal of **The Foundation**.
 We have a compromised attitude about it politically, as most museums do receive some public funding, but not enough to keep the doors open.
 Many Americans believe our hard-earned tax dollars are better spent elsewhere.
 Preserving our legacy of genius is important, unless we find a way to value it with metrics, hard to improve in terms of efficiency.
 It's too important to leave in the hands of a government.
 If you can't measure the efficiency of a process, it's sure to degrade over time.
 When the government is handing out money, average degradation time is about six minutes.

 If public donations are inefficient, then private donations must be as well.
 In the United States, we give over \$20 billion a year privately to the arts and humanities.
 In 2019, there were 10.46 million kids in poverty in the United State.
 Give that \$20B directly to those children, it works out to \$1,912 per child -- life changing money for a poor family.